AdityaSurve96/Metric_Mode_Group_J/README.md

       3. Run the Maven Test Goal.
    * We get the reports in jacoco-ut folder which is currently present in the above folder structure in each project/version sub-folders
 2. PiTest Plugin
+   We get the reports in a Pit-test reports folder after successfully running pit-test plugin.
+   The output is in the form of index.html format for desired result
+    we had to build script inorder to extract data for further correlation.

 3. Code Churn
   Download and install cloc-1.82.exe.